simmu/contact/README.md

     -- install jade template engine via npm
     -- make the route render the page with jade template (index.jade, new.jade, detail.jade)

+**Step 6.2: Server - Render page with Mockup data

+    **Objectives**

+    Learn how to shape our data for rendering the page.
+This is a good pratice on what we want to store/get from the database.